Joelcox518/butler-project3-groupb/README.md

     1. Count of tweets by originating location
     1. Count of tweets by posting source
     1. Count of hashtags per tweet
-    1. Count of tweets per day of the week
+    1. Count of tweets per date
-    1. Count of tweets by day of the year
+    1. Count of tweets by day of the week
 1. Create a webpage, using Bootstrap, to house the app.
 1. Utilize Tabelau to visualize the data, embed Tableau notebooks into the webpage
 1. Complete an analysis/postmortem of our project